Did Black Women Wear Braids In The 70S?

 In the 1970s, braids became a potent symbol of Black empowerment and cultural pride.
 They represented the rejection of Eurocentric beauty standards and a celebration of Black aesthetics.
 Black women wore braids with confidence and flair, acknowledging the beauty and versatility of their natural hair.

-See also How To Style A Gray Shirt For Men?
+See also What To Wear With A Blue Blazer For Men?

 Variations and Techniques